Before the exam:

 During the exam:

-- Read the entire paper thoroughly.
+- Read the entire paper and check instructions.

-- Allocate time proportionally to the value of each question.
+- Allocate time proportionally to each question.

-- Keep to pre-set time limits for each question.
+- Keep to your planned time limits.

 - Work thoroughly but rapidly.